Vilankulo Airport: Modernisation

-In 2009 a Chinese company called Anhui Foreign Economic Construction Corporation began construction work on the airport with an estimated cost of US$9 million to refurbish, expand and modernize the airport.
+In 2009 a Chinese company called Anhui Foreign Economic Construction Group began construction work on the airport with an estimated cost of US$9 million to refurbish, expand and modernize the airport.
 The new terminal building was inaugurated on 13 April 2011 by Mozambican President Armando Guebuza.
 The modern air-conditioned International airport will make it possible for larger aircraft to access the airport and use the facilities.
 Since the expansion of the passenger terminal it has a capacity of 200,000 passengers, up from its previous 75,000 capacity.